 Cypress

-Cypress is another open-source end-to-end testing tool built on the Javascript programming language.
+Cypress is another open-source end-to-end software testing tool built on the Javascript programming language.
 It uses the Chrome dev tools to debug your code as you test along easily.
 Cypress enhances visibility into the testing process by automatically taking screenshots at every step, providing testers with a clear and detailed view of each test stage.

 Playwright